Skip to Content

 The difference for us when it comes to gifts vs presents is this.

-When you buy someone a special present you are truly giving the gift of joy.
-When you spend Christmas doing fun things as a family you give the gift of time.
-When you help someone you are giving them the gift of support.
+When you buy someone a special present, you truly give the gift of joy.
+When you spend Christmas doing fun things as a family, you give the gift of time.
+When you help someone, you are giving them the gift of support.

 Intangible gifts are often invaluable to their receivers.

-In using the 5 gift rule you we are setting a foundation.
-Our children hopefully will understand the gift the love is so much more important.
+By using the five gift rule, you are setting a foundation.
+Our children hopefully will understand that the gift of love is so much more important.

 If you are looking for a neat way to teach your kids about the gift of giving.
-My mommy friend Kendra Esbrook created an awesome book.
+My mommy friend Kendra Esbrook created a fantastic book.

 It’s a perfect way to introduce the holiday tradition of giving back.
 Thinking of others first.